RestExpress/RestExpress/README.md

 1. The main class which utilizes the RestExpress DSL to create a server instance.
 2. Use a DSL for the declaration of supported URLs and HTTP methods of the service(s) (much like routes.rb in a Rails app).
-3. Service implementation(s), which is/are a simple POJO--no interface or super class implementation.
+3. Service controller implementation(s), which is/are a simple POJO--no interface or super class implementation.

 See: https://github.com/RestExpress/RestExpress-Archetype to get started (there is a README there).